-Chapter III.
-Key Issues in Enhancing Usefulness and Reliability of Corporate Disclosure
+Chapter 3 Key Issues of Corporate Disclosure

-In this chapter, we will divide the four major topics into several sub-topics and present the results of our review of each of them.
+In this chapter, we will divide the four major topics into several subtopics and present the results of our review of each of them.
 Firstly, we will present our understanding of the current state of corporate disclosure and discuss conceivable issues to be addressed.
-Then, we will summarize the Special Committee's views on the direction to be taken to address such issues.
+Then, we will summarize the Special Committee's views on the possible solutions to address such issues.